You’re building your email list, right?

 4. Most readers will tell you, just ask them

-They already like your content and obviously feel that you have something valuable to offer them.
+They like your content and believe you have value to offer.

-When you send them your next post, ask them if there’s any way you could improve it for them.
+When you send your next post to a segment of your list, ask how you could improve it for them.

-If you have a large list, you only need to send this to a few hundred subscribers at first.
+If you have a large list, send to a few hundred subscribers first.

 Hey (name),

-I just wanted to share with you the latest (your brand) blog post, called:
+I wanted to share the latest (your brand) post:

 (Post title and link)

-After you read the post, I’d like you to tell me if there’s any way that I could make the post better.
-Is there anything you’re especially curious about?
+After you read it, tell me how I could make it more useful.
+Anything you’re especially curious about?

 Thanks,